-Back to the point of this question.
 Most casual gamblers have no clue how to manage their bankrolls!
-I’ll give you an example…for the 4-5 weeks prior to posting this question on my FAQ page, the “known” bettor action posted on Twitter was WHITE HOT!
+For the 4-5 weeks prior to posting this question on here on the FAQ page, the “known” bettor action posted on Twitter was WHITE HOT!
 It was an excellent run which finished on March 17th, 2019 with a great Sunday performance.
-From March 18th through the 22nd, “known” bettor action that I posted had 11 wins and 13 losses.
-Not exactly an awful run, however it is a losing run.
-Despite only two net losses in this five day period, there were followers I saw on Twitter who are beside themselves at the losses.
-Beside themselves at an 11-13 record after “known” bettor action printed money from February 1st through to March 17th.
+From March 18th through the 22nd, “known” bettor action posted had 11 wins and 13 losses.
+Not exactly an awful run, however it was a losing run.
+Despite only two net losses in this five day period, there were followers on Twitter who are beside themselves at the losses.
+Beside themselves at an 11-13 record after “known” bettor action printed money for weeks from February 1st through to March 17th.
 It is for this reason that even when a casual gambler gets good information, they don’t use it properly.
 Even if you didn’t experience that 4-5 week white hot run, but you just started following on Monday the 18th, an 11-13 record should not have you on the verge of bankruptcy.
-If it does, you have SEVERE bankroll management issues!!!
-I don’t mean that as a joke either.
+If it does, you have SEVERE bankroll management issues…no joke either.
 If following an 11-13 record has destroyed you, there is little even the sharpest bettor can do to help you.
-It is also why I advise those of you on Twitter to use the “known” bettor and other information on Twitter as part of your handicapping…not as a supplement to it.
-Every gambler can handle a winning streak, few gamblers can handle a losing streak.
+It is why you are advised to use the information/content posted as a part of your handicapping…not as a substitute for your handicapping.
+Every gambler can handle a winning streak, few gamblers can handle a losing streak…even a tiny one.
 The losing streak and your management of it is what separates a sharp bettor from a casual bettor.
-Even those 58% sharp bettors I talk about will have runs where they hit only 20, 30, 40% of their bets.
+Even the 58% legendary sharp bettors out there have had runs where they hit only 10, 20, 30, 40% of their bets.
 The sharps just know how to manage it.
 They know how to maximize their hot runs and minimize damage when they will undoubtedly run cold.
 You want to become a sharp?
 The first key is learning to bet disciplined and to manage your bankroll.
-The next key is to understand that no matter how good you are, you are going to have your share of bad/cold runs too.
-It’s just that sharps realize their hot streaks will always be longer and better than what they give back during the cold runs.
+The next key is to understand that no matter how good you are, you are going to have your share of bad/cold runs too…and manage your emotions during them.
+Sharps realize their hot streaks will always be longer and better than what they give back during the cold runs.
+Patience young grasshopper!